Ukeme-Edet/DT-Contacts-Manager/README.md

 # DT-Contacts-Manager
-A contact manager created with HTML, CSS and JavaScript
+A contact manager created with HTML, CSS and JavaScript.
+Adapted for mobile devices for now :)